 When people like and comment on your posts, it gives you an opportunity to establish a conversation with them.
 You understand your customer’s likes, dislikes, and preferences.

-It also helps you to understand your customers’ concerns, especially if your startup provides e-commerce services.
+It also helps you to understand your customers’ concerns, especially if your startup provides ecommerce development services.

 Sometimes, your brand may receive negative comments or complaints about your service which may damage your brand image on social media.
 However, if you handle them correctly, you can win the trust of your audience.
 For example, see how JetBlue Airways responded to their customer complaints.